MelanieFR/Bitcoin-Cryptocurrency-Market/README.md

 Exploring the Bitcoin Cryptocurrency Market

 1. Bitcoin and Cryptocurrencies: Full dataset, filtering, and reproducibility
+2. This project uses pandas.DataFrame.plot() and the Axes API in matplotlib extensively

 To better understand the growth and impact of Bitcoin and other cryptocurrencies you will, in this project, explore the market capitalization of different cryptocurrencies.
 Warning: The cryptocurrency market is exceptionally volatile, and any money you put in might disappear into thin air.
 Never invest money you can't afford to lose.